devychen/devychen/README.md

 - Previously make a living by working in 🎮 game marketing and 🎬 TV production.
 - 🇬🇧 Univ.
 Oxford 2019 Graduates, 🇬🇧 Univ.
 Manchester 2018 Graduates.
 - Fun fact: a Kendo player, a guitar player 🎸.
 And I have a lovely English Shorthair 🐱
-- 💬 Confident in speaking the following languages: Chinese > English > Japanese.
+- 💬 Confident in speaking the following languages: Chinese > English > Japanese > German.